Canon 1D X vs Pentax K-1 II

 |17.||Sony A850||Full Frame||24.4||6048||4032||none||23.8||12.2||1415||79|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the K-1 II provides a faster frame rate than the 1DX.
 It can shoot movie footage at 1080/60i, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1DX and the K-1 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DX has a higher magnification than the one of the K-1 II (0.76x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X and Pentax K-1 II along with similar information for a selection of comparators.

 One feature that differentiates the K-1 II and the 1DX is in-body image stabilization (IBIS).
-The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the 1DX has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the 1DX offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-1 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.